Psychoeducational Assessments in Edmonton & St. Albert

 • "There are no right or wrong answers—we just want to see how you learn best"

-• "You can bring a favorite toy or book to show, and we'll have snacks and breaks"
+• "You can bring a favourite toy or book to show, and we'll have snacks and breaks"

 Parent Involvement: